 Did your Werner attic ladder break or shear, causing you to suffer serious injuries?
 If so, you may have legal recourse.
 At ClassAction.org, we may be able to help property owners who suffered a fall seek compensation for their injuries by getting them in touch with an attorney.
-For more information on your potential legal rights, contact us today.

 Which Werner Ladders Are Causing These Problems?

 The ladders in question are Werner’s “Easy Access Attic Ladders.”
 Specifically, they are the S2208 and S2210 models, which are eight- and ten-foot steel ladders, respectively.
 The allegedly faulty models are marked Mk 1, Mk 2, Mk 3 or Mk 4 on their labels.

 While Werner did face a class action lawsuit over these ladders, the company has since settledthat suit and provided property owners with replacement ladders under the agreement; however, those who were injured after falling off one of these ladders were not compensated for their injuries under this agreement, and attorneys believe these victims may be able to file lawsuits separate from the class action.
 These lawsuits may be able to provide compensation for medical bills and pain and suffering.

 What Did the Class Action Lawsuit Say About Werner’s Attic Ladders?